forwards/website_source/content/about.md

 [Di Cook](http://dicook.github.io/) - **'Teaching' team leader**.
 Di is a Professor in the Department of Econometrics & Business Statistics at Monash University, a regular mentor on [R Google Summer of Code projects](https://github.com/rstats-gsoc) and was elected to the R Foundation in 2016.

 [Isabella Gollini](https://www.linkedin.com/in/isabellagollini/) - **'Teaching' team leader**.
-Isabella is a Lecturer in Statistics at Birkbeck, University of London and an RLadies mentor.
+Isabella is Assistant Professor in Statistics at University College Dublin and an RLadies mentor.
 [More about Isabella](https://sites.google.com/site/isabellagollini/).

 Jonathan Godfrey - **Disability advisor**.
 Jonathan was the first totally blind person in the world to gain employment as a Lecturer in Statistics (Massey University, NZ).
 [More about Jonanthan](https://R-Resources.massey.ac.nz/BrailleR)